top of page

 The Yamnaya descend from Russia.
 Their name, Я́мная, means 'related to pits (yama)' due to the custom of burying a corpse in a kurgan or tumulus, a pit grave within a burial mound.

-Characteristics of the Yamnaya culture include burials in pit graves under a mound, often with animal offerings, grave goods and personal items.
-In graves of important people whole wagon are found.
+Characteristics of Yamnaya culture include burials in pit graves in a mound, often with animal offerings and grave goods.
+In graves of important people whole wagons are found.
 Some graves contain figures, or stelae, with carved human heads, arms, hands, belts, and weapons.

 Animal sacrifices are common, including those of horses and oxen.
 Stone stellae or funerary statues are found in certain gravesites, sometimes in abundance depending on the perceived rank of the deceased.